nsvasu/Getting-and-Cleaning-Data/CodeBook.md

   tgravityacc Mean X
   and tgravityacc Mean Y

 * Finally, the script creates a tidy data set with the average of each measurement for each activity and each subject.
-The final tidy dataset is saved as average_dataset.txt, that has a 180x68 data frame data.
+The final tidy dataset is saved as average_dataset.txt that has a 180x68 data frame data.